dmarks2/liferay-plugin-intellij/documentation/jsp_files.md

 ![language keys](jsp_language_keys.png "language keys")

-Additionally you can search for classnames and java bean properties in specific tags like `<aui:model-context>` or `<aui:input>`.
+Additionally, you can search for classnames and java bean properties in specific tags like `<aui:model-context>` or `<aui:input>`.

 ![classnames](jsp_classname.gif "classnames")

-For some taglibs you can auto-complete defined Portlet Names.
+For some taglibs you can automatically complete defined Portlet Names.
 Those are fetched from the `javax.portlet.name` property in your portlet classes.

 ![portlet_names](jsp_portlet_name.png "portlet names")

-Additionally you can auto-complete action commands, render command and resource commands to `<portlet:actionURL>`, `<portlet:renderURL>` and `<portlet:resourceURL>`.
+Additionally, you can auto-complete action commands, render command and resource commands to `<portlet:actionURL>`, `<portlet:renderURL>` and `<portlet:resourceURL>`.

 ![action_commands](actioncommands.png "action commands")